How to Split C Drive Without Losing Data🔥

 split c drive

-This article from Qiling provides 2 straightforward methods to split C drive on Windows 11/10/8/7 so that you can store different types of data on distinct partitions.
+This article from Qiling offers two simple methods to split the C drive on Windows 11/10/8/7, allowing you to store different types of data on separate partitions.

 1. 1.
 Split C Drive with Partition Software